equinor/ecalc/docs/docs/about/references/keywords/EMITTER_MODEL.md

 ## Description
 The emitter model specifies the data to calculate the direct emissions on an installation.
-This data is used to set up a function that may be evaluated for a set of time series and return a result including the emissions emitted and the related cost of the emissions.
+This data is used to set up a function that may be evaluated for a set of time series and return an emission result.

 The [EMISSION_RATE](/about/references/keywords/EMISSION_RATE.md) describes the rate [kg/day] of emissions, and is required.